eladsez/Multi-Processing-OS/readme.txt

 Now after everything compiled you can run the server and the client.
 To run the server type <./server>.
-To run the client type <./client 127.0.0.1> (you can change 127.0.0.1 with the ip of the machine the server was bind to) We added test.cpp file to test our code and performance to run it first compiles it with <make test> rule (not needed if you make all), then run it with <./test>.
+To run the client type <./client 127.0.0.1> (you can change 127.0.0.1 with the ip of the machine the server was bind to) We added test.c file to test our code and performance to run it first compiles it with <make test> rule (not needed if you make all), then run it with <./test>.